 If you have done so correctly, you will see the name of the account holder displayed.
 For renters, this is usually your landlord.
 For homeowners, it should be your name.
 However, it could be the previous owner’s name or the developer’s agent.
 In case you are wondering: it is not important to change the name to your name.
 But make sure it is the correct account.

 Then choose the Rupiah amount you wish to buy.
-You will be issued a 20 digit number (sometimes called token number).
+You will be issued a 20 digit number (sometimes called a token number).

 Input this number using the keypad on your meter, and that’s it.
-You should see a corresponding amount of kWh (kilowatt hour) added to your meter.
+You should see a corresponding amount of kWh (kilowatt-hour) added to your meter.

 When to Pay for Prepaid Electricity

 The beauty of the system is that you can pay almost any time you want.
-You can check the digital readout panel to see how much electricity you have left, and act accordingly.
+You can check the digital readout panel to see how much electricity you have left and act accordingly.
 The meter will also start beeping to alert you once a minimum amount is left.

 How much do I actually pay?